Geode07/drone-simulation-platform/README.md

 * FastAPI docs: http://localhost:8001/docs
 * Postgres DB: localhost:5432 (via any SQL client)

-4. Cloud Deployment:
+4. Future Work:
-For production, this architecture is compatible with:
+Cloud Deployment: For production, this architecture is compatible with:
 * Kubernetes: Helm charts or K8s manifests (not included here)
 * Terraform: For provisioning cloud databases, services, and secrets

-This approach ensures separation between development and cloud-specific infrastructure.

 5. Testing:
 You can use the FastAPI Swagger UI at: http://localhost:8001/docs

-Screenshots

 License: MIT